resonai/vera-ios-sdk/README.md

 present(vera, animated: true)
 ```

-5. Please refer to the [Integration](./docs/integration.md) to learn how to test if the integration was successful.
+5. Please refer to the [testing docs](./docs/integration.md) to learn how to test if the integration was successful.

 ## Bi-directional Communication